Responding to Data Subject Rights (DSR) requests for Power Apps customer data

 You can use Azure Active Directory to manage the identities (personal data) of your users within Power Apps.
 Enterprise customers can manage DSR rectify requests by using the limited editing features within a given Microsoft service.
 As a data processor, Microsoft does not offer the ability to correct system-generated logs, because they reflect factual activities and constitute a historical record of events within Microsoft services.
 See GDPR: Data Subject Requests (DSRs) for details.

 Data subjects may request that you restrict processing of their personal data.
 We provide both pre-existing application programming interfaces (APIs) and user interfaces (UIs).
-These experiences provide the enterprise customer’s tenant administrator the capability to manage such DSRs through a combination of data export and data deletion.
+These experiences provide the enterprise customer's Power Platform admin the capability to manage such DSRs through a combination of data export and data deletion.
 A customer may request:

 Export an electronic copy of the personal data of the user, including: